energywebfoundation/origin/packages/utils-demo/README.md

 * <code>addressTo</code>: address of the trader account to whom the certificate is to be transferred(must having trading rights)

 #### example
 We want to buy the certificate with id <code>4</code> at the specified price of <code>1000</code>.
 The transaction to do so must be signed by the trader to prevent repudiation of fund transfer.
 Therefore the trader's address and private key are required.
-Before the certificate can be bought the trader must approve the asset owner (<code>0x4095f1db44884764C17c7A9A31B4Bf20f5779691</code>) of the funds specified as price on the certificate.<br>
+Before the certificate can be bought the trader must approve the device owner (<code>0x4095f1db44884764C17c7A9A31B4Bf20f5779691</code>) of the funds specified as price on the certificate.<br>

-###### NOTE: The current owner of the asset and the future owner must both have trading rights.
+###### NOTE: The current owner of the device and the future owner must both have trading rights.
 <code>
 {
     "type": "BUY_CERTIFICATE",